ToA Guide OSRS for Beginners

 ToA Room Resources

-Below is a list of all you need to know for the rooms in Tombs of Amascut.
+Below is a OSRS ToA guide for all of the raids rooms.
 Including a breakdown of each demi-boss, puzzles and the final boss.

 Akkha is the Guardian of Het and a Humanoid.
 To fight him you must first complete the Path of Het.